Barashin/collab-workflows/workflows/workflow-003/README.md

    - Adds hydrogens with pH 7.4 consideration (proper protonation state)
    - Assigns Gasteiger partial charges
    - Generates 3D structures using RDKit
-   - Minimizes energy using MMFF94 force field
+   - Minimizes energy using RDKit UFF force field
    - **Timeout handling**: Each ligand processing is limited to 60 seconds, with 30 seconds per step.
 Ligands exceeding the timeout are skipped to prevent workflow hanging.
 6. Generates visualization files